jay-johnson/celery-connectors/README.rst

 Celery Headless Connectors
 ==========================

-Celery_ is a great framework for processing messages in a backend message queue service like SQS, Redis or RabbitMQ.
+Celery_ is a great framework for processing messages in a backend message queue service like Redis or RabbitMQ.
 If you have a queue system with json/pickled messages, and if you do not want to track the internal celery task results, then hopefully this repository will help you out.

 .. _Celery: http://docs.celeryproject.org/en/latest/